syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.NETCORE/data-binding.md

-> You can refer to our [ASP.NET Core Scheduler](https://www.syncfusion.com/aspnet-core-ui-controls/scheduler) feature tour page for its groundbreaking feature representations.
+N> You can refer to our [ASP.NET Core Scheduler](https://www.syncfusion.com/aspnet-core-ui-controls/scheduler) feature tour page for its groundbreaking feature representations.
 You can also explore our [ASP.NET Core Scheduler example](https://ej2.syncfusion.com/aspnetcore/Schedule/Overview#/material) to knows how to present and manipulate data.